amirsanni/Video-Call-App/README.md

 # Requirements
 - PHP >= 5.4
-- Every other required files are included or referenced as the case may be
+- Every other required files are included or referenced as the case may be.

 # Getting Started
 To test this app on your local server:
+- The audio and video call is best tested on two different devices.
+This will require more configurations.
+ - Open `video-call-app/js/comm.js` and change this line `const wsChat = new WebSocket("ws://localhost:PORT/comm");` to `const wsChat = new WebSocket("ws://YOUR_SERVER_IP:PORT/comm");`
+ - Open __`video-call-app/ws/bin/server.php`__ and add your server `ip address` to __`$allowed_origins`__ array, then replace the `localhost` and `PORT` in `$app = new Ratchet\App('localhost', PORT, '0.0.0.0');` with your `ip address` and `Port number`respectively.
-- The Ratchet server must be ON.
+- The Ratchet server must be running.
 This can be achieved by navigating to *__video-call-app/ws/bin__* from your cli and run *__php server.php__*
 - Run the app from your browser at: `http://localhost/video-call-app/`
-- Create and enter a room
+- Create a room.
 - Enter the room from two different browsers (using the same link) and test by sending text chats.
 This can be done on the same device.
-- The audio and video call is best tested on two different devices.
-This will require more configuration
- - Open `video-call-app/js/comm.js` and change this line `const wsChat = new WebSocket("ws://localhost:PORT/comm");` to `const wsChat = new WebSocket("ws://YOUR_SERVER_IP:PORT/comm");`
- - Open __`video-call-app/ws/bin/server.php`__ and add your server `ip address` to __`$allowed_origins`__ array, then replace the `localhost` and `PORT` in `$app = new Ratchet\App('localhost', PORT, '0.0.0.0');` with your `ip address` and `Port number`respectively
  - Blam!
 Good to go.
 Navigate to `YOUR_IP_ADDRESS/video-call-app` on your browser on two different devices to start chatting
 - Works best on Chrome, Firefox and the latest versions of Opera desktop browser.